 CLI Access Agent

-The basic CLI Access Agent’s capability is created automatically when generating a YANG Datastore Server, using the YANG Datastore Server Builder Studio.
+The basic CLI Access Agent’s capability is created automatically when generating a YANG Datastore Server extensions, using the ndCONF Builder product.
 A basic CLI provides:

 - Configuration Template for CLI derived from YANG documents.